 The front-portions of leather soles are highly prone to wear.
-Toe pieces are layers of leather used to build up the worn areas.
+Leather toe pieces are often used as an alternative to protective soles to restore the worn areas.
 A section of leather is measured and handcrafted to fit the toe-portions of the soles.
-The leather is lightly sanded, an adhesive is applied and the new toe pieces are attached.
-The soles are then smoothed and professionally finished with an edge dressing.
+The leather is lightly sanded, an adhesive is applied and the new toe shaped leather pieces are attached.
+The soles are then smoothed and professionally finished with an edge dressing

 Protective soles are rubber layers affixed to the front-half of leather soles.
 The purpose of the rubber is to provide slip resistance, watertightness and preserve the leather.
-A section of colour-matched rubber is measured and handcrafted to the profile of the leather soles.
+A section of thin colour-matched rubber is measured and handcrafted to the profile of the leather soles.
 The leather is lightly sanded, an adhesive is applied and the rubber is attached.
 The soles are then smoothed, and professionally finished with an edge dressing.
 If the soles have been worn in, they need to be built up with leather before protective soles can be applied.
 Unsure about sole protection? learn more here.

-Refers to shoes made with flat rubber soles that serve as both the sole and heel.
+Refers to shoes or boots made with flat rubber soles that serve as both the sole and heel.
 A service is available to replace the rubber soles with either flat rubber or pre-moulded sole units.
-A section of colour-matched Vibram rubber is selected to match the profile of the original soles.
+A section of colour-matched Vibram rubber is selected and crafted to match the profile of the original soles.
 The rubber is lightly sanded and an adhesive is applied.
 The rubber is then attached to the uppers, the new soles are trimmed and smoothed.
 For pre-moulded soles such as hiking boots, matching or similar sole units may need to be sourced from our suppliers.